Hermann Franz: Later police career

 In mid-May 1942 he assumed command of the forming 18th Mountain Police Regiment and remained in command until August 1943.
 From November 1943 to February 1945 he was Commander of the Order Police in Athens.
-In September 1944, for two months, he was promoted to the Higher SS and Police Leader Greece.
-Franz was promoted September 1944 to SS-Brigadeführer and Major General of the Police.
+In September 1944, for two months, he was promoted to the Higher SS and Police Leader Greece, and rose in rank to Major General of the Police and SS-Brigadeführer.
 As Commander of the Order Police, (Ordnungspolizei; Orpo), he was transferred to Oslo, Norway on 7 February 1945 and remained there until the end of the war on 8 May.

 In Norway, he was captured by British troops.
 From 25 September 1945 to 1947 he was a prisoner of war in British captivity.
 First, starting 9 January 1946, at Island Farm Special Camp 11 from Camp 1 on the outskirts of the town of Bridgend, South Wales.
 Then he was transferred on 25 November 1947 to the Civil Internment Camp (CIC) at Adelheide, near Delmenhorst.
 By December 1947 the British released him.

 Franz married Frida Schneider on 18 December 1917, they had no children.
 Hermann Franz died 18 February 1969 in Bonn at the age of 77.

 He wrote one book which was printed after his death: